 - Need an inexpensive unit – If budget is a big issue but you still want to purchase a solid product, the Zing could be a good answer.
 This vacuum cleaner certainly has its flaws, but overall, it offers a good value.

 For more information on the Bissell Zing visit Amazon.com.

 The Bissell Zing is an inexpensive canister vacuum designed with multiple floor type options.
 Cleaning performance, maneuverability, and inexpensive maintenance are all three factors that help create a well rounded canister vacuum.
-For the price you pay, the performance and quality you receive is solid.
+For the low price tier, the performance and quality you receive is solid.
 That said, it’s important to remember you get what you pay for and set expectations accordingly.